 Q: What are the technical requirements for the data uploading solution?

-The solution will use a lightweight data scheduling application (which Beautiful Information will provide) that is installed locally and run as a Windows service.
-Typically, this will be on hosted in a Windows Virtual Server environment on existing hardware, with access to the internet HTTPS.
+The solution uses a lightweight data scheduling application (which Beautiful Information provide) that is installed locally and run as a Windows service.
+Typically, this is on hosted in a Windows Virtual Server environment on existing hardware, with access to the internet HTTPS.
 The application requires a small SQL Server database (SQL Server 2008 onwards, either standalone or a database on a pre-existing solution) and access to SQL tables that contain the required data.
-The storage and processing requirements are very low and we anticipate that all providers should be able to implement the solution within their existing technical infrastructure with no additional costs incurred.
+The storage and processing requirements are very low: all providers report that they are able to implement the solution within their existing technical infrastructure with no additional costs incurred.

 Historical data is not held in the database, only the current data to be queued and the configuration details, so the data should be less than 20MB.
 A standard system backup will be sufficient (although keeping a record of the stored procedures with your data extraction queries would be advisable).
 Logfiles will be regularly cleaned by the application (every 30 days) and the database should not grow as it is not retaining historical data.

-Q: How will the application deal with any network security?
+Q: How does the application deal with any network security?

 There is one-way communication to the NHS I Azure Service Bus server, which is not N3 hosted (although it might be in future).
 NHS I are using Shared Access Signature authentication on this server, and the configuration file downloaded by each Trust will provide a unique endpoint token.